syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCalendar/Localization.md

 ---
 layout: post
 title: Localization | SfCalendar | Xamarin.iOS | Syncfusion
-description: How to localize the static text in Calendar control
+description: Learn here about Localization support in Syncfusion Essential Xamarin.iOS SfCalendar Control, its elements, and more.
 platform: Xamarin.iOS
 control: Calendar
 documentation: ug
 ---

-# Localization
+# Localization in Xamarin.iOS SfCalendar

 `SfCalendar` control is available with complete localization support.
 Localization can be specified by setting the [Locale](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfCalendar.iOS.SFCalendar.html#Syncfusion_SfCalendar_iOS_SFCalendar_Locale) property of the control using the format of Language code followed by Country code.